 - Password Creation Tips.
 Review some of the best practices experts recommend for passwords by creating a password checklist.
 Use Harvard University’s guidelines for complex passwords to inform your approach.

 - Most Common Password Mistakes.
 Educate your employees on the most common password mistakes they need to avoid.
 For example, you might want to tell them to avoid reusing personal passwords on company systems.

 - Demonstrate Company Password Tools.
 If your company has a tool like Password Management, take a few minutes to demonstrate it.
 Password Management makes it easy for employees to manage their own passwords instead of constantly calling the help desk for assistance.

 - Review Other Cybersecurity Resources at Your Organization.
 If you are delivering a focused session in an hour or less, you cannot possibly cover every aspect of your company’s security program.
 That’s why we suggest including a list of the departments, applications, and other resources that employees need to know about during your training.

 - Encourage Questions and Discussion.
 In planning your schedule, make time to include time for questions and discussion.

 There is only one more point we need to cover today.
 If you miss this step, your employees might forget to apply everything you covered in your training session.

 The Next Step To Improve Employee Password Management

 Well-trained employees are much more likely to keep your organization safe.
 But they might fail to follow through and use your password training.
 Why?
 If you force employees to call the help desk for password resets, they are less likely to choose strong passwords.
 Fortunately, there is a way to remove this security roadblock.
-Add Password Station to your company’s security program, and passwords will be easy to manage.
+Add Password Management to your company’s security program, and passwords will be easy to manage.